More Than A Transcript: College Admissions Insights and Strategies

 About

 We are Whitney Bruce and Katelyn Klapper, two Independent Educational Consultants (IECs) with more than 50 years of admissions and college advising experience.
-We will discuss everything from the beginning of high school to college graduation.
+In this series we discuss everything from the beginning of high school to college graduation.
 Join us as your guides to a transformative college experience, because college is more than a transcript.
-A periodic podcast with new episodes the first and third Wednesday of each month.
+A limited series podcast with 25 episodes covering the essentials of a college search and application process.

 You Might Also Like